yuanhuihe/fvo/README.md

 #FVO is an Fast Visual Odometry library.

 ##1.
 Dependencies

-###OpenCV, 3.2 or high
+* OpenCV, 3.2 or high

-​Uses with its binary library, so you must build it and place it in correct folder.
+  Uses with its binary library, so you must build it and place it in correct folder.

-###Sophus
+* Sophus

-###Boost
+* Boost

   DONT USE ITS SRC FILES, strongly suggest to download its binary installer package.